2008 United States House of Representatives elections in Virginia: Republican primary

-Incumbent Rob Wittman was the Republican nominee.
-A Westmoreland County resident, former State Board of Health field director for the Division of Shellfish Sanitation and past member of the Virginia House of Delegates, he has only held the seat since January 2008, having won the special election to succeed deceased Congresswoman Jo Ann Davis.
-He has taken up many of her causes, including the FairTax, veterans' interests and getting rid of the remainder of the ghost fleet stationed at the James River.
+A Westmoreland County resident, former State Board of Health field director for the Division of Shellfish Sanitation and past member of the Virginia House of Delegates, Wittman had only held the seat since January 2008, having won the special election to succeed deceased Congresswoman Jo Ann Davis.
+He had taken up many of her causes, including the FairTax, veterans' interests and getting rid of the remainder of the ghost fleet stationed at the James River.
 Like Davis, he is also introducing legislation to allow Virginia to regulate the importation of trash from other states.